quelgeek/pyngres/README.md

 it is up to the programmer to insert calls to `IIapi_wait()` to pass control back to the OpenAPI so that it can set the gp_completed flag and invoke any callback routine that was requested.
-Using pyngres.asyncio instead with the Python asyncio features is much tidier.
+Using pyngres.asyncio to make use of the Python asyncio features is much tidier.

 Python asyncio provides infrastructure and well-known design patterns that make asynchronous programming more convenient and supports